msdickinson/blog/content/posts/Roller Coaster Design Decisions (Part 2).md

 ### Design Conclusion

-After reviewing designs, reviewing their pros and con and then comparing them to my principles a clear winner stands out.
+After reviewing designs with there pros and cons and then comparing them to my principles a clear winner stands out.
 I am going to go ahead with microservices with isolated databases, bus (Pub/Sub), and SignalR.
 The durableness of the design, ability to maintain, and flexibility it brings are worth increased responses times, complexity, additional work and hosting costs.

 ## SOLID